-Our compensation committee consists of Ms. Agrawal and Messrs.
+Our compensation committee consists of Mses.
+Agrawal and Lewnes and Messrs.
 D'Souza, Killalea and McMahon.
 The chair of our compensation committee is Mr. D'Souza.
+Mr. McMahon will cease to serve as a member of the compensation committee at the end of his term as a director, which will be at the upcoming annual meeting of stockholders.

-Our board of directors has determined that Ms. Agrawal and Messrs.
-D'Souza, Killalea and McMahon are independent under Nasdaq listing standards, are "non-employee directors" as defined in Rule 16b-3 promulgated under the Exchange Act and are "outside directors" as that term is defined in Section 162(m).
+Our board of directors has determined that Mses.
+Agrawal and Lewnes and Messrs.
+D'Souza, Killalea and McMahon are independent under Nasdaq listing standards and are "non-employee directors" as defined in Rule 16b-3 promulgated under the Exchange Act.